QuickLava/lavaBRSARLib/README.md

 - Portable C++ Hashing Library by Stephan Brumme (used to provide md5 hashes in file export summaries)

 # lavaBRSARLibCLI
-A work-in-progress command line interface to provide easy access to certain lavaBRSARLib utilities.
+A work-in-progress command line interface to expose certain lavaBRSARLib utilities for easier access.